Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: DM direct detection vs Neutrino Floor: Effects

 \section{DM direct detection vs Neutrino Floor: $(g-2)_{\mu}$ Effects}

-The model in contention being leptophilic, does not have any direct coupling between the DM particle and the quarks.
+The model in contention, being leptophilic, does not have any direct coupling between the DM particle and the quarks.
 Hence any scattering off the nuclei of the form $\chi N \rightarrow \chi N$ can only be rendered through a loop of charged leptons, where photons emitted by virtual leptons couple to the charge of the nucleons inside a nucleus as shown in Fig~\ref{DM_dd}.

-The expression for spin-independent cross section for the D-Nucleon scattering can be written as:
+The expression for spin-independent cross section for the DM-Nucleon scattering can be written as:

 where $\mu_N$ is the reduced mass of the nucleon-DM system given by $m_N m_\chi/(m_N + m_\chi)$, with $m_N$ being the nuclear mass, $A$ and $Z$ being mass number and atomic number respectively.
 We stick to $Z=54$ and $m_N=129$~GeV consistent with Xenon (Xe) based experiments.

-As observed above, the enhancement of the neutrino floor is subdued due to anomalous $(g-2)_{\mu}$ measurement, even more so when the detector is Xenon material based.
-Here, we stick to the SM neutrino floor for the DM direct detection analysis, as our conclusion is not critically dependent on the neutrino floor enhancement.
-The region of primary interest lies in DM with masses ranging from 0.1-10 GeV, called GeV scale DM.
-As shown by the purple-shaded region of the left plot of Fig~\ref{DM_DD}, the primary constraint for sub-GeV DM is provided by the CRESST~\cite{CRESST:2019jnq} experiment.
-For DM in the range 1-10 GeV, the constraints become severe as we go towards higher mass, with the most constraining limits coming from Darkside-50~\cite{DarkSide:2018bpj}, XENON1T-2018~\cite{XENON:2018voc}, XENON1T-2019~\cite{XENON:2019rxp} along with SuperCDMS~\cite{SuperCDMS:2018gro}, as shown by the purple-shaded region of the right plot of Fig~\ref{DM_DD}.
-The neutrino floor is depicted by the grey shaded region in both the plots, with it becoming less constraining as we move towards high DM masses.
-For the points that go below the neutrino floor, the parameter space associated to them cannot be probed in these set of experiments, where as they are not necessarily ruled out.
-Concentrating on the sub-GeV scenario, here we are more likely to get a parameter space which satisfies the relic density constraints and the constraints coming from $(g-2)_\mu$.
+In Fig(s) \ref{DM_DD-without (g-2)} - \ref{DM_DD}, we show direct-detection cross section ($\sigma_{SI}$) versus DM mass plot by considering certain benchmark values for the other parameters of the model.
+We analyze different DM mass regions without and with the inclusion of $(g-2)_\mu$ constraint to quantify its impact on the parameter space of the model.
+The purple-shaded regions depict the parameter space constrained by direct detection experiments.
+The primary constraint for sub-GeV DM is provided by the CRESST~\cite{CRESST:2019jnq} experiment.
+For DM in the range 1-10 GeV, the constraints become severe as we go towards higher mass, with the most constraining limits coming from Darkside-50~\cite{DarkSide:2018bpj}, XENON1T-2018~\cite{XENON:2018voc}, XENON1T-2019~\cite{XENON:2019rxp} along with SuperCDMS~\cite{SuperCDMS:2018gro}.
+The neutrino floor is depicted by the grey/cyan shaded region in both plots, with it becoming less constraining as we move towards high DM masses.
+For the points that go below the neutrino floor, the parameter space associated with them cannot be probed in this set of experiments, while those points are not necessarily ruled out.